 Fortunately, there are many whale-watching hotspots around Australia, in season.

 From east to west, we present you with the best whale-watching vantage points this country offers.

 Please note: destinations appears from south to north.

 Eden: While the first humpbacks can be viewed in this South Coast town from May, the peak viewing period is from September to November when whales commence their southern migration.

 Merimbula: Though the migration of humpbacks is the main attraction from July to December, don’t miss the chance to view blue, minke, and false killer whales.
-Whale-watching cruises are available: have your camera ready to capture whales breaching.
+Whale-watching cruises are available: have your phone or camera ready to capture whales breaching.

 Stay at: BIG4 Narooma East's Holiday Park.